zthurman/fizzpy/README.md

-# NeuroFizzMath
+# FizzPyX

-Welcome to NeuroFizzMath, a library for numerically solving various differential equations.
+Welcome to FizzPyX, a library for numerically solving various differential equations.

 ## Intended Functionality
 * This library is meant to be used for generating solution arrays for differential equations
-* The base of the project is NeuroFizzMath.py and the solutionGenerator method therein
+* The base of the project is FizzPyX.py and the solutionGenerator method therein
 * Note, modelDictionary and solverDictionary are the master lists of models with their dimensions and solvers
 * Valid model inputs at this time are:
     -'VDP', for the Van Der Pol oscillator